TheIchigoSimp/HackNova_Hackathon/README.md

 * Visit `http://localhost:5173` and log in (or sign up) with email/password or GitHub.
 * Type in a topic like "Learn Python Programming" and hit enter.
 * Watch as Path Genie crafts a beautiful learning path with React Flow.
-* Click on nodes to discover curated resources from Gemini's AI API.
+* Click on nodes to discover curated resources from Google Gemini AI.

 5. **Use the Resume Agent** 📝: